A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Scope of Survey

 A number of cognitive biases have been discovered, experimentally studied, and extensively described in the literature.
 As \citet{pohl2017cognitive} states in a recent authoritative book on cognitive illusions: ``There is a plethora of phenomena showing that we deviate in our thinking, judgment and memory from some objective and arguably correct standard.''
+This book covers 24 cognitive biases, and even 51 biases are covered by \citet{evans2007hypothetical}.

 We first selected a subset of biases which would be reviewed.
-To select applicable biases, we considered those that have some relation to the following properties of inductively learned rules: \begin{inparaenum} \item rule length (the number of literals in an antecedent), \item rule interest measures (especially support and confidence), \item position (ordering) of conditions in a rule and ordering of rules in the rule list, \item specificity and predictive power of conditions (correlation with a target variable), \item use of additional logical connectives (conjunction, disjunction, negation), \item treatment of missing information (inclusion of conditions referring to missing values), and \item conflict between rules in the rule list. \end{inparaenum}
+To select applicable biases, we looked for those that can interact with the following properties of rules, and their activation could result in an impact on perceived plausibility of rules: \begin{inparaenum} \item rule length (the number of literals in an antecedent), \item rule interest measures (especially support and confidence), \item order of conditions in a rule and order of rules in the rule list, \item specificity and predictive power of conditions (correlation with a target variable), \item use of additional logical connectives (conjunction, disjunction, negation), \item treatment of missing information (inclusion of conditions referring to missing values), and \item conflict between rules in the rule list. \end{inparaenum}

-Through selection of appropriate learning heuristics, the rule learning algorithm can influence these properties.
+Through a selection of appropriate learning heuristics, the rule learning algorithm can influence these properties.
 For example, most heuristics implement some form of a trade-off between the coverage or support of a rule, and its implication strength or confidence \cite{furnkranz2005roc,jf:Book-Nada}.

+While doing the initial selection of cognitive biases to study, we tried to identify those most relevant for machine learning research matching our criteria.
+In the end, our review focused on a selection of 20 judgmental heuristics and cognitive biases.
+Future work might focus on expanding the review with additional relevant biases, such as labelling and overshadowing effects \citep{pohl2017cognitive}.